The Three Regimes of Offline-to-Online Reinforcement Learning: Related Work

-\paragraph{Plasticity and Stability.} Plasticity and stability have long been recognized as central, often competing, objectives in learning systems.
-In neuroscience, this tension is formalized as the plasticity–stability dilemma~\citep{mermillod2013stability}, highlighting the challenge of integrating new knowledge without overwriting previously acquired competencies.
+Plasticity and stability have long been recognized as central, often competing, objectives in learning systems.
+In neuroscience, this tension is formalized as the stability–plasticity dilemma~\citep{mermillod2013stability}, highlighting the challenge of integrating new knowledge without overwriting previously acquired competencies.
 In machine learning, similar dynamics manifest when agents must adapt to new data while preserving useful prior knowledge.
 Early work on continual and lifelong learning addressed this challenge via regularization techniques~\citep{kirkpatrick2017overcoming}, replay buffers~\citep{rolnick2019experience} and modular architectures~\citep{rusu2016progressive}.
 More recently, researchers have observed that insufficient plasticity can also hinder online deep RL, motivating methods designed to enhance plasticity of the neural network during training~\citep{nikishin2022primacy,sokar2023dormant,dohare2024loss}.

-In our work, we extend this perspective by framing offline-to-online RL explicitly as a stability–plasticity problem, where the central challenge is to balance the preservation of prior knowledge from pretraining with the adaptability needed to learn from new online experiences.
+We extend this perspective to offline-to-online RL by framing fine-tuning as a stability–plasticity trade-off between preserving knowledge from pretraining and adapting to new online data.
+While prior work has examined forgetting and plasticity in continual and online RL, their role in the offline-to-online transition has received limited attention.
+Our framework shows that stability–plasticity is not only an explanatory lens, but also yields actionable guidance by predicting which design choices are effective in different regimes.